Bangkok to Koh Samet route information

 QUICKEST – Taxi

 There are several minibuses from various parts of Bangkok going to Koh Samet every day, they may also be able to pick you up at your hotel.
 Expect to pay around 300b per person, to arrange this either ask your hotel reception or visit a travel agent.
-For a cheaper fare of around 200b you can make your own way to the minivan station.
-The central location that most of the minibuses leave from is at the Eastern Bus Terminal.
+You can also book online.
+The location that most of the minibuses leave from is at the Eastern Bus Terminal next to Ekkamai BTS station.
 They can complete the journey to Ban Phe in 3 hours, although it’s not very comfortable and some of the drivers treat the roads like a race track.
 Please note if you have a lot of luggage then you might have to pay for an extra seat.
-As of late 2016 you cannot get the minivan from Victory Monument, any advice stating that is out of date.
+You cannot get the minivan from Victory Monument, any advice stating that is out of date.

 CHEAPEST- Big Bus